mrFlamel/HEX-App-for-Android/README.md

 # HEXRPG APP FOR ANDROID

-HEXRPG APP FOR ANDROID is unofficial (yet) app for accessing ang playing hexrpg from android.
+HEXRPG APP FOR ANDROID is unofficial app for accessing and playing hexrpg from android app.

 ### System requirements:
 - Android 5.0 or higher